lilipenggg/restaurant-rating-rest/README.md

 Token is required to send with the request.
 Only the user themselves can update their own information, otherwise the request is unauthorized.
 Also, the email used for updating cannot be used by other users in the system.
 In other word, emails are unique identifier for users.
 When any of the required field is not included in the json body, the request will not be successful.
 Other optional fields that are not sent with the request will be setting to null.
+IMPORTANT: When you update the password with this request, you will need to regernerate a token from sending the POST /token request.

 ### PATCH /users/[id]